Amirth24/F-Cluser/README.md

-# Gallery Classifier
+# Face Classifier

 ## Introduction

-Gallery classifier is an application to classify images on one's gallery by recognizing people faces from the images using face embedding.
+Face classifier is an application to classify images based on people faces in the images using face embedding.

 ## What is Face Embedding?